sethdill/wordy/README.md

 3. After you're logged in, type 3 or more letters in the text field.

-Search results are fetched and listed immediately, as you type.
+  * Search results are fetched and listed immediately, as you type.

   * Enter a partial word and the results include all words that begin with that word.

   * If exact match, only that word is shown.

   * Use asterisks to indicate "anything here".
 So "foo\*" for any word beginning with "foo", and "\*foo\*" for any word that contains "foo" anywhere.

+4. Tap on a word in the results list to *do nothing*. __I wasn't writing a full client, after all!__

+## Testing

+Only the results parser has any testing coverage.
+It's just a demo app, after all.